Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets

 \section{Abstract}

-We introduce \bitcoinIpc, a software stack and protocol that scales Bitcoin towards helping it become the universal Medium of Exchange (MoE) by enabling the permissionless creation of fully programmable Proof-of-Stake (PoS) Layer-2 chains, called subnets, whose stake is denominated in L1 BTC. \bitcoinIpc subnets rely on Bitcoin L1 for the communication of critical information, settlement, and security.
+This paper introduces \bitcoinIpc, a protocol that scales Bitcoin through a network of permissionless, interconnected, programmable Proof-of-Stake (PoS) Layer-2 chains, called \emph{subnets}, whose stake is denominated in L1 BTC.
+These subnets rely on Bitcoin L1 for the communication of critical information, settlement, and security.

+Subnets can communicate with each other and with Bitcoin: users deposit \BTC from Bitcoin to a subnet and withdraw it back, and transfer \wBTC directly between subnets.
+We provide formal definitions of these bridge protocols, incorporating a \emph{firewall} property that limits the impact of malicious subnets on the security of the broader network.

-Our design, inspired by SWIFT messaging and embedded within Bitcoin's SegWit mechanism, enables seamless value transfer across L2 subnets, routed through Bitcoin L1.
+Our design, inspired by SWIFT messaging and embedded within Bitcoin's SegWit mechanism, enables seamless value transfer across L2 subnets.
 Uniquely, this mechanism reduces the virtual-byte cost per transaction (vB/tx) by up to 23x, compared to transacting natively on Bitcoin L1, effectively increasing monetary-transaction throughput from 7 tps to over 160 tps, without requiring any modifications to Bitcoin L1.